docker/labs/dockercon-us/docker-cloud/README.md

 Installing the Docker Cloud CLI differs based on the operating system of your *management host*.

-1. Make sure you are logged on to your *management host*: Either a local terminal/command window if using Docker for Mac or Docker for Windows, or an SSH session to **v111node1** if you are using the Azure VM.
+1. Make sure you are logged on to your *management host*: Either a local terminal/command window if using Docker for Mac or Docker for Windows, or an SSH session to **v111node1** if you are using a VM.

 2. Install the `docker-cloud` CLI.